 Each of these features is heavily dependent on SAP data, logic or both.
 To deliver them in your WCEM replacement, you’ll need comprehensive SAP ERP integration.
 In many cases, that integration will need to work in real time (rather than depending on batch synchronization).

 Keep this in mind as you’re evaluating your options for integration architecture.
 If you can avoid batch-based architecture, you should.
-This is the thinking behind Corevist Commerce.
+This is the thinking behind the Corevist Platform.

 2. Don’t create more work for IT when you replace SAP WCEM

 Unlike SAP Internet Sales, WCEM allowed non-technical admins to make some changes to the configuration and UI of the web store experience.
 This was a great asset — particularly for manufacturers who couldn’t justify adding FTEs in the IT department just to support B2B eCommerce.

 Here’s where things get tough in replacing WCEM.
 Today’s B2B eCommerce platforms weren’t built to put SAP ERP at the center of your universe.
 These platforms want to own your business data and logic.
 To get them to work hand-in-glove with SAP ERP, you’ll need an integration platform sitting between the two systems — which requires duplication and synchronization of all relevant data and logic.